 • Security officers enforce building policies and monitor all public entrances.

 • Increases to our fire safety officer crew have made it possible for additional safety inspections and patrols.

 • Additional traffic aides have been assigned to monitor all traffic in roadways, tunnels, etc.

 • Vehicles are no longer allowed to park on roadways, tunnels, etc. Illegally parked vehicles are towed immediately.

 • Ramps leading to docks are secured.
-Security officers and traffic aides are posted at all ramps to insure that each vehicle has been processed through truck marshalling and has been given approval to enter the ramps.
-General Contractors, trades and EAC officials cooperate with this procedure.
+Security officers are posted at all ramps to insure that each vehicle needing access has complied with Parking & Dock Access Program.

 • McCormick Place has identified 20 locations (including ramps) where swing gates have been permanently installed to increase control of ramps and other roadways during off-hours.